Internal Education Scholarship Grant Opportunities

 CAME Wooster Family Grant in Medical Education

-About the Grant: This grant is meant to support new and innovative projects in medical education that are not part of a larger, formalized and funded education research program.
-Applicants must be CAME members.
+About the Grant: CAME offers four grants to support new and innovative scholarly projects in Health Professions Education to learners and faculty at all stages.
+Projects that are not part of larger, formalized and funded education research program are eligible for funding.

 Canadian Association of Emergency Physician’s (CAEP) Research Grant